dankraw/ssh-aliases/README.md

 }
 ```

-A single configuration may extend multiple configurations, an array of configuration names should be provided, for example:
+A single configuration may extend multiple configurations, in this case an array of configuration names should be provided as the `_extend` property.

 ```hcl
 config "top-level" {